Skip to main content

 The bot reads the same routine, reminder, and scheduling docs you do.
 It knows the file formats, frontmatter options, and scheduling patterns — describe what you want and it creates the files.
 See real-world examples for common patterns.

-ollim-bot already has shell access, file tools, and code execution through the Claude Agent SDK — but the permission system restricts tools to an explicit allowlist per session.
+ollim-bot already has shell access, file tools, web search, and code execution — but the permission system denies unapproved tools by default.
 New integrations (Google services, webhook endpoints, structured tool APIs) follow established patterns in the codebase.

 “I want to connect a new service.
 Check the extending docs and walk me through what’s possible — integrations, subagents, webhooks.”